-On Thanksgiving morning, the doctor, if not called off by patients, took the grandparents and the younger members of the family to church, leaving the workers free from interruption.
+On Thanksgiving morning, the doctor, if not called off by patients, took the grandparents and the younger members of the We can hardly tell of the Thanksgiving en- family to church, leaving the workers free from interruption.

 It is said "many hands make light work."
 However that may be, we know that while under the gentle mother's supervision everything must be done methodically and "on time," yet there was never a jollier time than the hours spent in preparing Thanksgiving dinner, as we remember it, after we were old enough to lend a helping hand.